Repair to Spalling Concrete and Ceiling Leak

-This Technical Specifications shall be read in conjunction with the Standard Specifications and Supplementary Specifications.
-In case of discrepancy between this Technical Specifications and the Standard Specifications, the Supplementary Specifications shall take precedence, followed by the Technical Specifications.
+This Technical specification shall be read in conjunction with the Standard Specifications and Supplementary Specifications.
+In case of discrepancy between this Technical specification and the Standard Specifications, the Supplementary Specifications shall take precedence, followed by the Technical Specifications.

 WORK PROCEDURES AND REPAIR METHODS

 The Contractor shall comply with the approved material list, work procedures, and repair methods stated in this Specifications.
 These specifications and the accompanied guide drawings may be amended or added any time as deem fit by SO Rep. Any modifications on the guide drawings by the Contractor shall be approved in writing by the SO Rep. The Contractor shall provide the training to their workers and procure equipment for such changes.
 All cost, expenses and sums incurred by the Contractor howsoever arising or consequent upon shall be deemed to be included in the Contract.

 Administrative charges as specified in Appendix 4 herein shall be imposed on the Contractor for any failure to comply with this clause.